Adesoyin/DEC-Launchpad_Linux/README.md

 ## Conclusion

-This project has helped us work and practice on data processing pipeline using Linux commands and bash scripts.
+This project provided hands-on practice with building a data processing pipeline using Linux commands and Bash scripts.

-It has helped me to gain deeper understanding on file ingestion, file manipulation, automation of data processings, job orchestration (scheduling with cron) and permission managements to different users, groups or others using chmod symbolic method.
+It enhanced my understanding of file ingestion, file manipulation, automation of data processing, job orchestration through scheduling with cron, and managing permissions for users, groups, and others using the symbolic chmod method.

-Thanks for reading through.
+Thank you for reading through.